aloytag/electrical-grid-simulator/README.md

 egs-create-shortcut
 ```

 This will add a shortcut launcher to your desktop and to your application menu.
+Note that this launcher will not work if you are installing the application into a Python virtual environment.

 ## Uninstalling